mirror/dd-wrt/src/router/curl/docs/cmdline-opts/_EXITCODES.md

 error with the HTTP error code being 400 or above.
 This return code only appears if --fail is used.
 ## 23
-Write error. curl could not write data to a local file system or similar.
+Write error. curl could not write data to a local filesystem or similar.
 ## 25
 Failed starting the upload.
 For FTP, the server typically denied the STOR command.